dislick/travian-top-10-formatter/README.md

 ![screenshot](.github/before_after.png)

 This is a Google Chrome extension.
-You can install it by downloading this repository, navigating to `chrome://extensions/` and loading it by clicking `Load unpacked extension...` at the top of the page.
+You can install it by [downloading the source code](https://github.com/dislick/travian-top-10-formatter/releases/tag/v1.0.0), navigating to `chrome://extensions/` and loading it by clicking `Load unpacked extension...` at the top of the page.

-## Note

-For playing on servers that are not ending in `*.co.uk` you need to change the `content_scripts.matches` key in `manifest.json`.